LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/Integrations.md

 ### Integration types
 An integration can be one of the following types:

-- **API**: Use this type to invoke an API that performs some action.
-For example, you might want to fetch data from a Customer Relationship Management (CRM) system or Content Management System (CMS).
-Or, you might want to query a brand internal API to get information needed to answer a question or to look up a customer's history.
+- **API**: API integrations allow Conversation Builder to perform some action or access the features or data of an external service.
+For example, you might want to retrieve information on specific items in your product catalog, so you can use that information in interactions in a dialog.
-- **Email**: Use this type to send an email.
+- **Email**: Use an Email integration when you want Conversation Builder to send an email as the result of a bot's dialog flow.
+For example, if the consumer completes a survey, you might want to send a thank you email to the consumer or send the survey results to a moderator or administrator for collection.
 - **Knowledge Base**: Use this type to search a knowledge base for articles.
+One use case for this type of integration is within a [fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) to funnel user utterances into a knowledge base search.
+If an appropriate search result is found, it can be displayed; if no results are found, you might then display a "sorry" message or escalate the conversation to a human agent.
-- **LivePerson Agent Escalation**: Use this type to transfer the conversation to a human agent or another bot.
+- **LivePerson Agent Escalation**: This type of integration transfers the conversation to a human agent or another bot.
 For best practices when working with this integration type, see [here](conversation-builder-best-practices-transfer-to-an-agent-or-bot.html).
-- **FaaS**: Use this type to invoke a function (`lambda`) that is deployed to the [LivePerson Functions](liveperson-functions-overview.html) (Function as a Service or FaaS) platform.
+- **FaaS**: Use a FaaS integration to invoke a function (`lambda`) that is deployed to the [LivePerson Functions](liveperson-functions-overview.html) (Function as a Service or FaaS) platform.
 There are no constraints here; if there is some custom logic (a function) you want to invoke with a bot, you can do it with a [FaaS integration](#add-a-faas-integration).

 ### Transform an API result